typefi/run-script-eotm-demo/README.md

 ## Running

 1. `$ node app.js`
-2. Navigate to [localhost:3000/app.html](http://localhost:3000/app.html), enter a name and click the Generate Certificate button.
+2. Navigate to [localhost:3000/app.html](http://localhost:3000/app.html), enter a name and click the _Generate Certificate_ button.
-3. All going well, you should now see a beautiful, PDF certificate.
+3. All going well, you should now see your beautiful, PDF certificate.